 The good news is that even if you are selling such items, there are processors willing to support it.
 Any business selling legal products can find a credit card processor.
-You can browse CardFellow’s credit card processor directory to look for high-risk processors.
+You can get quotes with no obligation through CardFellow’s high risk credit card processing marketplace.

 A Note on Free Trials